vessl-ai/examples/rag-chatbot/README.md

 Feel free to explore and interact with the PDF chatbot on VESSL!

 **Note:** Make sure to customize the YAML file according to your specific requirements and environment.

+## Changing the Model

+You can change the model used by the chatbot by modifying the `--model-name` flag in the python script.
+On the VESSL RUN template, it is set using the `$MODEL_NAME` environment variable.
+The default model is [`TheBloke/Mistral-7B-Instruct-v0.2-AWQ`](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-AWQ) which is the quantized version of [mistralai/Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) from Mistral AI.

+You can replace it with any other model available on HuggingFace's model hub, such as `upstage/SOLAR-10.7B-v1.0`, `microsoft/phi-2` or `google/gemma-7b-it`.

 For additional information and support, refer to the [VESSL documentation](https://docs.vessl.ai/).